hopeit-git/hopeit.engine/README.md

 ## Current status and roadmap

-- **UPCOMING FEATURES:**: `hopeit.engine` 0.3.0 introduced the ability to use different Stream Managers and enable custom integrations.
-We are planning to create plugins to provide a `hopeit.engine` based Stream Processing engine to optionally use instead of Redis Streams, simplifying operations in some scenarios.
+- **UPCOMING FEATURES:**: we are planning to create plugins to provide a `hopeit.engine` based Stream Processing engine to optionally use instead of Redis Streams, simplifying operations in some scenarios.
 Thanks to this modularization, also Kafka integration can be supported in the future.
+Also, we'll add live-monitoring capabilities to `apps-visualizer` plugin.-

+- **JUN 2021**: `hopeit.engine` version 0.4.0 introduced app-visualizer plugin, that allows viewing in a web browser the current running configuration and dependencies between apps and events of a deployment.
+Also, enhanced stream processing by adding support for multiple queues for the same stream.
+In version 0.5.0 we started adding more DevOps tools: the first one is `log-streamer` plugin, which allows to parse app logs and send data to a stream.
+This will be used to monitor applications and dump logs to persistent storage.

 - **MAY 2021**: `hopeit.engine` version 0.3.0 released: we moved the modules redis-storage, readis-streams and fs-storage to independent plugins; Python 3.9 is now supported.
 Please check [release-notes](docs/source/release-notes.rst) for minor breaking changes made to configuration files.